Optical and mechanical properties of ion-beam-sputtered MgF$_2$ thin films for gravitational-wave interferometers: Conclusions

 \section{Conclusions}

-In the framework of a research activity devoted to find low-noise coating materials for present and future gravitational wave detectors \cite{Granata20review}, we characterized the optical and mechanical properties of a set of IBS MgF$_2$ thin films.
-We chose fluoride coatings because of their low refractive index, with the aim of minimizing the coating thickness $d$ in Eq.(\ref{eqn.S}).
+In the framework of a research activity devoted to find low-noise coating materials for present and future gravitational-wave detectors \cite{Granata20review}, we characterized the optical and mechanical properties of a set of IBS MgF$_2$ thin films.
+We chose fluoride coatings because of their low refractive index $n_{\textrm{ {L}}}$, with the aim of minimizing the overall high-reflection coating thickness $d$ in Eq.(\ref{eqn.S}).
+As a reminder, $d$ is a monotonically decreasing function of the refractive index contrast $C = n_{\textrm{ {H}}}/n_{\textrm{ {L}}}$.
 Furthermore, because of their potentially low mechanical loss at low temperature \cite{Schwarz11}, fluorides could be a valid option for use in cryogenic detectors.

-Indeed, the IBS MgF$_2$ thin films featured a 4\% lower refractive index than that of IBS silica layers of current detectors \cite{Granata20}.
+Indeed, the IBS MgF$_2$ thin films featured a 4\% lower refractive index than that of IBS silica layers of current detectors \cite{Granata20}, at 1064 nm.
 However, their optical absorption and ambient-temperature loss angle turned out to be considerably higher, likely because they were partially poly-crystalline.
 In order to minimize such losses, the coating samples were thermally treated with increasing soaking temperature and time.
+A soaking temperature of $T_a = 285$ $^{\circ}$C avoided the formation of cracks and minimized the coating loss angle value, while the lowest optical absorption occurred after thermal treatment at $T_a = 200$ $^{\circ}$C. As a consequence, the optimal soaking temperature for our set of samples proved to be between 200 and 300 $^{\circ}$C, where both the coating optical absorption and average loss angle were close to their minimum values.
+Soaking times longer than 10 hours had a negligible effect on the average coating loss angle value.

-The lowest loss values obtained were then compared against the very stringent requirements of current detectors.
-It then appeared evident that, in order to be used in gravitational-wave detectors, both the optical and mechanical loss of IBS MgF$_2$ thin films will have to be further reduced.
-This could be possibly achieved by changing the coating growth conditions \cite{Granata20}, as well as by reducing the amount of impurities.
+However, regardless of the effects of annealing, the implementation of IBS MgF$_2$ thin films in gravitational-wave detectors would require their optical absorption to be reduced drastically, by at least by 3 orders of magnitude.
+Similarly, their ambient-temperature loss angle also proved to be too large by at least one order of magnitude.
+Lower optical absorption and loss angle could possibly be achieved by changing the coating growth conditions \cite{Granata20}, as well as by reducing the amount of impurities.
 As shown in Table \ref{TABLEoptProp}, for instance, Bosch et al. and Quesnel et al. demonstrated that IBS MgF$_2$ thin films of significantly lower extinction and refractive index can be produced \cite{Bosch00,Quesnel00}.
+The poly-crystalline phase of the as-deposited coatings, which is usually source of scattered light, might in principle be avoided by using different growth conditions as well.